-Decision Tree: To help school districts understand how to classify preschool students for reporting on Indicator 6, the Office of Special Education created the following decision tree.
+To help school districts understand how to classify preschool students for reporting on Indicator 6, the Office of Special Education created this decision tree.

 CARA's Kit for Preschoolers: Creating Adaptations for Routines and Activities: Created by the Division for Early Childhood of the Council for Exceptional Children, CARA's Kit for Preschoolers is designed to support the design of adaptations that promote preschooler participation in everyday routines and activities.
 The Preschool version helps individuals who provide care and intervention for children ages 3-5 use adaptations to make situations better for particular children, including those with challenging behaviors, disabilities, or other special needs or improve situations for an entire group.
 Adaptations include making changes to the environment, daily schedule, activities, materials, and requirements and instructions and include the use of assistive technology.
 [Note: This kit can be purchased from multiple retailers and book sellers.]